-The Board of Directors has determined that the six non-employee directors on the Board of Directors, consisting of Messrs.
-Dawson, Shuster, Smith, Stradford and Zech and Ms. Fetter, are "independent" as defined in the listing standards of the NASDAQ Stock Market, regulations of the SEC and any other laws applicable to the Company.
+The Board of Directors has determined that the seven (7) non-employee directors on the Board of Directors, consisting of Messrs.
+Dawson, Shuster, Smith, Stradford and Zech, and Mses.
+Box and Fetter, are "independent" as defined in the listing standards of the NASDAQ Stock Market and regulations of the SEC.
 Mr. Hanna, as an executive officer of the Company, is not considered independent.
-In making these determinations, our Board of Directors considered transactions and relationships between each director and his or her immediate family and the Company and our subsidiaries, including those reported in the section below captioned "Certain Relationships and Related Transactions."
-The purpose of this review was to determine whether any such relationships or transactions were material and, therefore, inconsistent with a determination that such director is independent.
-As a result of this review, the Board of Directors affirmatively determined, based on its understanding of such transactions and relationships, that the six non-employee directors are independent of the Company and, therefore, a majority of the members of our Board of Directors is independent, under the applicable listing standards of the NASDAQ Stock Market.
+In making these determinations, our Board of Directors considered transactions and relationships between each director and his or her immediate family and the Company and our subsidiaries, including those reported in the section below captioned "Certain Relationships and Related Transactions".
+The purpose of this review was to determine whether any such relationships or transactions were material and, therefore, inconsistent with a determination that such a director is independent.
+As a result of this review, the Board of Directors affirmatively determined, based on its understanding of such transactions and relationships, that the seven (7) non-employee directors are independent of the Company and, therefore, a majority of the members of our Board of Directors are independent, under the applicable listing standards of the NASDAQ Stock Market.